Interviewer: Risa Ohinata Photo: Hiroshi Suganuma

 It's the Shimanto River in Kochi.
 I've been going there for four years now.
 The water is so clear, there are no houses nearby, and we paddle 30-40km through a truly magnificent natural landscape.
 The first year was a project in collaboration with The North Face, and from the second year onwards we also brought Greenfield customers and loaded our SUPs with camping gear and food for a two-day, one-night SUP camp.
 The term "SUP camping" didn't even exist back then, so I think we were able to propose a new form of recreation

-That's right.
-It was our first attempt, but in September we teamed up with SUP racer Kenny Kaneko at Lake Hokuryu and held a SUP race event that anyone could participate in.
-Kenny used to come to Nozawa Onsen often, but all competitions were canceled due to the effects of COVID-19, so we thought we'd do something together.
+Yes, that's right.
+This was our first attempt, but in September, we teamed up with SUP racer Kenny Kaneko to hold a SUP race event at Hokuryu Lake that anyone could participate in.
+Kenny used to come to Nozawa Onsen often, but all the competitions were canceled due to the effects of the coronavirus, so we thought we'd do something together.

-This time, a considerable number of SUP racers gathered from all over the country, and next year we're thinking of making it a "RUN & SUP" event so that more people in Nozawa can participate.
-Kosuge Shrine is at the end of Lake Hokuryu, so we'd like to run to the inner shrine and then go around the lake.
-That way, local cross-country racers could also show off their skills.
+This time, a considerable number of SUP racers gathered from all over the country, but next year we're thinking of making it "RUN & SUP" so that more people from Nozawa can participate.
+There's Kosuge Shrine at the end of Hokuryu Lake, so we could run to the inner shrine and then run around the lake.
+That way, local cross-country athletes could also participate and have a chance to shine.

 With a new partner, Vector Glide